flexivrobotics/flexiv_ddk/README.md

        cd flexiv_ddk
        mkdir build && cd build
-       cmake .. -DCMAKE_INSTALL_PREFIX=~/ddk_install -DINSTALL_PYTHON_DDK=ON
+       cmake .. -DCMAKE_INSTALL_PREFIX=~/ddk_install

-   NOTE: ``-D`` followed by ``CMAKE_INSTALL_PREFIX`` sets the CMake variable that specifies the path of the installation directory. ``-D`` followed by ``INSTALL_PYTHON_DDK=ON`` enables the installation of Python DDK besides C++ DDK.
+   NOTE: ``-D`` followed by ``CMAKE_INSTALL_PREFIX`` sets the CMake variable that specifies the path of the installation directory.
 The configuration process can also be done using CMake GUI.

-5. Install C++ and Python DDK:
+5. Install DDK:

        cd flexiv_ddk/build
        cmake --build . --target install --config Release

-   C++ DDK is installed to the path specified by ``CMAKE_INSTALL_PREFIX``, which may or may not be globally discoverable by CMake.
-Python DDK is installed to the user site packages path, which is globally discoverable by Python interpreter.
+   DDK is installed to the path specified by ``CMAKE_INSTALL_PREFIX``, which may or may not be globally discoverable by CMake.

-### Install on macOS

-1. Install compiler kit: In a new Terminal, enter command ``xcode-select`` to invoke the installation of Xcode Command Line Tools, then follow the prompted window to finish the installation.
-2. Install CMake (with GUI): Download ``cmake-3.x.x-macos-universal.dmg`` from [CMake download page](https://cmake.org/download/) and install the dmg file.
-The minimum required version is 3.16.3.
-When done, start CMake from Launchpad and navigate to Tools -> How to Install For Command Line Use.
-Then follow the instruction "Or, to install symlinks to '/usr/local/bin', run:" to install ``cmake`` and ``cmake-gui`` commands for use in Terminal.
-3. Install Python interpreter and package manager (replace "3.x" with the actual Python3 version you wish to use):

-       brew install python@3.x

-4. The rest are identical to steps 2 and below in [Install on Linux](#install-on-linux).

 ### Install on Windows